WHAT IS MICROTIA?

 Incidence and possible causes of Microtia

+Microtia occurs in every 6,000 to 12,000 births.
+Microtia occurs more commonly in males and on the right side (unilateral).
+Approximately 10% may occur on both sides (bilateral).
 Microtia usually occurs as an isolated deformity although it can present itself as part of a spectrum of other deformities, either minor or major such as hemifacial microsomia, Goldenhar syndrome and Treacher-Collins syndrome.
-Most patients with the most severe form of microtia also lack an external auditory canal, also known as “atresia”.
+Most patients with the most severe form of microtia also lack an external auditory canal, also known as “aural atresia”.

 Although causes of microtia and other ear deformities are difficult to define, some theories include a decreased blood supply to the developing ear in-utero.
-Others have theorized certain medication taken by the mother during pregnancy such as Accutane, Thalidomide and retinoic acid.
+Others have theorized certain medication taken by the mother during pregnancy such as Accutane, Thalidomide and Retinoic Acid.
 Environmental factors have also been questioned.

-Children born with bilateral microtia (both sides affected) are managed differently than those with unilateral (one-sided) microtia.
+Children born with bilateral microtia (both sides affected) are managed slightly differently than those with unilateral (one-sided) microtia.